EnzoBrancaccio/ptrack/README.md

 The `LocationManager` is in the background, contains the number and when the listener modifies the value via the `force_value` method, this change is passed on to the talker node.

-The talker node is called `MinimalPublisher` and creates a new value i that is passed to the `loc` method of the `TrackingNode` with the value 5.
+The talker node is called `MinimalPublisher` and creates a new value `i` that is passed to the `loc` method of the `TrackingNode` with the value 5.
 This happens once when the node is created.
 Then the value becomes the new data of a Tracked `Int32` message, after `reevaluate` is called 2 times on it, to check if the `expression` functions work correctly and receive the updated value from the `LocationManager`.
 The Tracked object is then turned into a `Int32Tracked` message and sent out.

 The listener node is called `MinimalSubscriber` and receives the `Int32Tracked` message.
 It turns it into a Tracked object again, extracts the value into a new variable `counter` and then calls `force_value` on it and a new value `counter + 2`.
 This way, the underlying value in the `LocationManager` is modified and the modified value passed to the `MinimalPublisher` when it calls `reevaluate`.

-![Communication between talker, listener and LocationManager](/talker_listener_comm.svg) Above diagram shows how communication flows between talker, listener and `LocationMaanager`.
+![Communication between talker, listener and LocationManager](/talker_listener_comm.svg) Above diagram shows how communication flows between talker, listener and `LocationManager`.
 The talker first sends the value to the `LocationManager`.
 In the message loop, the talker's message is first reevaluated and then sent to the listener, who modifies the underlying value in the `LocationManager`.
-The modiefied value is passed to the talker when the message's value is reevaluated.
+The modified value is passed to the talker when the message's value is reevaluated.